Filiprogrammer/lnd-ha-guide/setup_lnd_etcd_guide.md

 root@lndetcdx:~$ mkdir /etc/etcd
 ```

-Copy ca.crt, etcd1.crt and etcd1.key from the local system into /etc/etcd on "lndetcd1", "lndetcd2" and "lndetcd3".
+Copy ca.crt, etcd1.crt, etcd1.key, client.crt and client.key from the local system into /etc/etcd on "lndetcd1", "lndetcd2" and "lndetcd3".

 Restrict the access rights of the certificates and keys to only the etcd user and group.